Blake Emory

 Emory

 Multi-disciplinary painter, sculptor, and filmmaker.
-Founder of the Etherealism art movement.
+Founder of Etherealism.
 Born and raised in Plant City, Florida.
 Breakout moment at Art Basel Miami 2015.
 Now based in St. Petersburg, Florida.

 Blake Emory was born in 1983 and raised in Plant City, Florida, into an unconventional family of artists, inventors, and musicians.
 Alongside his brother James, creativity was simply the family language: music, theater, sculpture, set design, mural and canvas painting, all treated as a single continuous practice rather than separate disciplines.

 The instinct showed early.
 In third grade, he sold his first piece of art, a crayon drawing of a famous baseball player, to a classmate.
-By fifth grade, guided by his siblings, he had started his first tee-shirt business.
+By fifth grade he had started his first tee-shirt business.
 At fifteen, he established his first paying art connection at a local restaurant in Plant City.

 Music came next: he formed the musical act Espionage in 1997, touring clubs from Florida to Vancouver.
-Theater followed, writing, producing, and designing sets for original stage productions in Tampa.
-Each medium fed the next, until painting and sculpture became the throughline that carried everything else.
+Theater followed: writing, producing, and designing sets for original stage productions at Cigar Theater in Ybor City in 2004.
+Each medium fed the next.
+Painting and sculpture became the throughline that carried everything else, eventually leading to co-founding ESP Gallery in Chelsea, New York alongside Guillo Pérez 3 in 2012, a breakout at Art Basel Miami in 2015, and the founding of Etherealism, his own art movement, in 2023.

 "With art as a sword, the battle to break through continues."